section-engineering-education/engineering-education/content/articles/build-react-calendar-library/index.md

 ![react-application-structure](engineering-education/build-react-calendar-library/booking-app-demo.png)

 ### Conclusion
-We covered how to integrate react-calendar app, customize, set a date range and add a booking feature into our react app.
+We went over how to integrate the react-calendar app into our react app, customize it, set a date range, and add a booking feature.

 You can now use this knowledge to build more dynamic and powerful calendar in react.